DaveBackus/Data_Bootcamp_Book/graphs1.md

 Our goal here is to produce graphs  with **Matplotlib**, Python's leading graphics package.
 Matplotlib can be used in several ways.
 We show how they work and produce a few visualizations that we hope bring data to life.
 There's a lot here, but don't panic, it gets easier with experience.

 One more thing before we start:  **Save the IPython notebook** at the Code link above in your `Data_Bootcamp` directory/folder.
-The link goes to a display of the notebook, but you need to click on the Raw button to get the real file.
+The link goes to a display of the notebook; you need to click on the Raw button to get the real file.

 ## Reminders